Banner

 Entrada destacada

-I am a little cold and distant person, but I can still converse and relate like an ordinary person, even though I rarely laugh.
-I like to b...
+I tend to be a bit cold and distant person, yet I can still converse and relate like an ordinary person, though I don't laugh often.
+I...

 Archivo del blog